liusenjun/Codenames-AI-game/README.md

 1. **AI vs AI**: Watch AI spymasters and guessers play against each other
 2. **Player as Field Operative**: You guess words based on AI-generated clues

-# Codenames AI Game
+## Mirco Python Codenames AI Game

-A small Python implementation of the party game Codenames with optional GUI and AI players.
+A small Python implementation of the party game Codenames with AI players.

 This repository contains:
 - `codenames.py` — text-based implementation and AI logic.